coxandrew/s4-e1/notes/notes.md

 X * Add a whitelist of available commands
 X * Refactor to separate interface from model

+## AFTERNOON

+* Mock out accounts for printer spec so we don't have to hit the server
+* Add specs for:
+  * account
+  * project
+  * connection
+  * command

 ## LATER

 * Determine RED/GREEN/YELLOW status of a project based on deadline